 The great thing about starting real conversations is that we can get a good feel as to what our most engaged audience is interested in, and how to make their experience better.
 For example, we can ask them what made them follow us and the type of posts they would like to see.

 The shelf life of a tweet is approximately 30 minutes.
-Levels of engagement change greatly depending on the time of day, however the “Always on” nature of social media – Twitter in particular – means that we need to keep our accounts active at all times and engage with trending hashtags, whether they are corporate or personal.
+Levels of engagement change greatly depending on the time of day, however the “Always on” nature of social media – X, formerly known as Twitter, in particular – means that we need to keep our accounts active at all times and engage with trending hashtags, whether they are corporate or personal.
 Media monitoring tools, such as Meltwater intelligence, can help us schedule tweets to ensure our account stays active, even during weekends or outside of office working hours.
 That said, scheduled posts only do so much.
 If our corporate Twitter account reads as though a robot is running it, that’s not going to get us honest engagement.

 We don’t always have to initiate the conversation.
 Engagement is also achieved when we join a conversation that is already happening.
 For example, Meltwater decided to listen to the conversation following Zayn Malik’s announcement that he was leaving One Direction.
 Using our online Media Monitoring platform we created a heat map of the most engaged parts of the world.
 This heat map, accompanied with the trending hashtags, resulted in brand impressions tripling!
 Now, this doesn’t mean that we should capitalize on all social media buzz, we must be selective so that we benefit from trending hashtags and news that’s relevant to our brand.
 Hijacking news that our followers find offensive will obviously do more harm than good, proving that not all Twitter engagement should be celebrated.

 Be sure to add images to tweets.
 A picture says a thousand words, after all.
 Adding images, infographics and videos to our tweets will encourage users to click through and engage with the content, and will make a first glance at our corporate Twitter handle a lot more compelling.